twome/mane/README.md

 ##### Status: pre-alpha; not for public use

-A Node + WebExtension app that automatically inserts your custom JavaScript and CSS files, stored on your hard drive or a remote Git repository, into web pages to customise them - fix bugs, improve the visual design, remove ads - whatever you want!
+A Node + WebExtension app that automatically inserts your custom JavaScript and CSS files, stored on your hard drive or a remote Git repository [TODO], into web pages to customise them - fix bugs, improve the visual design, remove ads - whatever you want!

 It also allows you to easily share and use public community "patches", so everyone can easily benefit from one person's customisations.